9r0x/vip/README.md

 ## Why Virtual Input Panel is more than on-screen keyboard(OSK)

-1. Touchscreen support
+1. Enhanced touchscreen compatibility in Wayland-based KDE Plasma environment.
-2. Flexible configuration for layout, style, and input devices(keyboard, mouse, etc.)
+2. Flexible layout, theme, and input device configuration (e.g., Keyboard, Mouse) options.
-3. Kernel level input event support
+3. Kernel-level handling of input events.
-4. Near real-keyboard experience: modifier keys work like real keyboard
+4. Comprehensive support for modifier keys.
+5. Extensive integration of input methods.
-5. Orthogonal to input methods and system hotkeys
+6. Full system hotkeys compatibility.
+7. Seamless recognition of simultaneous key presses.
+8. Panel repositioning enabled through dragging the reposition key.
+9. Dynamic pointer movement simulation (relative or absolute).

 ## Notes

-1. Mouse events are not enabled by default and discouraged, because a simulated mouse event would create a event loop without careful layout design.
+1. Mouse(instead of touch) events are not enabled by default and discouraged, because a simulated mouse event would create a event loop without careful layout design.
+Enable it by removing `add_definitions(-DMOUSE_EVENT)`.
-2. Right ctrl and right alt is by default not included because 1) to save layout space so that other keys have sufficient size 2) it is hard to press right ctrl and right alt on a touchscreen
+2. Right ctrl and right alt is by default not included to save layout space.

 ## Keyboard JSON Representation Documentation